metabase/metabase/docs/permissions/data.md

 {% include plans-blockquote.html feature="Impersonation access" %}

-> For now, impersonation access is only available for PostgreSQL, and Snowflake.
+> For now, impersonation access is only available for PostgreSQL, Redshift, and Snowflake.

 **Impersonation access** allows you to associate user attributes with database-defined roles and their privileges.
 Metabase queries made by people with attributes that you define will respect the grants given to the database roles.